Social Justice Concerns

 - Quilters group Quilters group

-We continue to make online services available for all who are more comfortable staying at home, or who perhaps just want to hear the hymns sung.
+We will continue to offer our virtual services for all who are more comfortable staying at home, or who perhaps just want to hear the hymns sung.
+Should you require entry to the church or hall, please contact a Warden.

-Please note that sermons and hymn lyrics are posted in pdf format .
-Unless otherwise noted, sermons are preached by St. Anne's incumbent rector, Reverend Canon Valerie Kenyon.
-Visit our Sermon Archive for previous recordings of sermons, readings and hymn lyrics.
+Please note that unless otherwise noted, sermons are preached by St. Anne's incumbent rector, Reverend Canon Valerie Kenyon.
+Visit our Sermon Archive for previous recordings of sermons and services.

 The Book of Alternative Services may be accessed in pdf format for use during the services.